 “We don’t really understand what risk management means or how it can support our Asset Management decision-making and planning.”

-Organisations realise that the application of risk-based decision-making within the organisation is not effective or embedded, or ‘independent’ from Asset Management decision-making.
+Organizations realize that the application of risk-based decision-making within the organization is not effective or embedded, or ‘independent’ from Asset Management decision-making.

 A Risk Management Framework that is aligned to ISO 31000 and which provides effective and embedded risk-based decision-making for the creation and delivery of Asset Management objectives, strategies and plans.

-As part of a broader Asset Management Transformation programme for SSE, the UK electricity generation and distribution company, AMCL designed and embedded a Risk Management Framework (RMF) aligned to SSE’s corporate risk management approach which integrated risk management into Asset Management decision making.
+As part of a broader Asset Management Transformation program for Scottish & Southern Energy, (SSE), the UK electricity generation and distribution company, AMCL designed and embedded a Risk Management Framework (RMF) aligned to SSE’s corporate risk management approach which integrated risk management into Asset Management decision making.
 The RMF was designed and introduced to SSE over a period of approximately two years and involved extensive consultation and working closely with SSE staff to ensure its effectiveness.

-A review was completed of existing risk assessment processes at the individual Directorate level and recommendations made on where these needed to be amended to align to the new RMF.
+A review was completed of existing risk assessment processes at the individual Directorate level and recommendations made on where these needed to be amended to align with the new RMF.

-National Grid Metering (NGM) manage an extensive metering asset portfolio, operating and maintaining an asset population over a range of pressure tiers.
+National Grid Metering (NGM) manages an extensive metering asset portfolio, operating and maintaining an asset population over a range of pressure tiers.
 AMCL undertook a review of three risk models used by NGM, all of which are aimed at estimating the level of risk associated with the asset population.
-The purpose of this review was to assess the appropriateness to the task within the scope of each model based on its context and methodology, and to carry out an appraisal of the consistency of NGM’s approach to risk evaluation across the risk models.
+The purpose of this review was to assess the appropriateness of the task within the scope of each model based on its context and methodology and to carry out an appraisal of the consistency of NGM’s approach to risk evaluation across the risk models.

 The three models were:

 The objectives of this review included an appraisal of the overall risk assessment methodology for each risk model and its appropriateness for the task for which it is being used, including a basic assessment of the criteria or parameters used.
-The conclusions of the review were utilised by NGM to continually improve their Asset Management System approach through standard management review channels.
+The conclusions of the review were utilized by NGM to continually improve its Asset Management System approach through standard management review channels.